beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 > **Figure 8.** Box-and-whisker plot of the mean rates of evolution across all four models.

-But if we look at the local clock models and compare the rate for the Likati/North Kivu and Lokolia/Équateur clades and the respective stem branches (Figure 9) we see the slow rates (the stem-only model gives an even slower rate for this one branch - supporting the idea that this is the branch that experienced some ‘latency’).
+But if we look at the local clock models and compare the rates for the Likati/North Kivu and Lokolia/Équateur clades and the respective stem branches (Figure 9), we see the slow rates (the stem-only model gives an even slower rate for this one branch - supporting the idea that this is the branch that experienced some ‘latency’).
 Interestingly the rates for the two stem branches are even lower than the clades and very similar (whereas the rates for the clades are different because they include a mixture of fast and slow branches for different amounts of time).

 {% include image.html prefix="" width="450px" file="news/Local_rates_LC1_LC2.png" %}